 - Keep up with your required medical appointments

-- Don’t change kitty litter – Cat poo carries a bacteria that is harmful for unborn babies
+- Don’t change kitty litter – Cat poo carries a bacteria that is harmful to unborn babies

 - Eat a banana a day to help prevent leg cramps